Fepian/my-first-repo/README.md

-# my-first-repo
+# my-first-repo minor update
 learning to use Github